Plato: Before our souls fell from the state of BEING into the mundane realm, we saw the universe and understood the laws of destiny.

-In Plato’s Republic, we are introduced to the Allegory of The Cave.
-In it, he describes the plight of a prisoner held captive in a deep cave, trying to make sense of the outside world by the only thing he sees – the dancing shadows on the cave walls.
+Plato’s Republic introduces us to the Allegory of The Cave.
+He describes the plight of a prisoner held captive in a deep cave, trying to make sense of the outside world by the only thing he sees – the dancing shadows on the cave walls.

 He finds the imagined “reality” he constructs over time to be so comforting that in the end, he chooses to stay there, even when he’s no longer imprisoned.

 Many believe that Plato’s Cave is an analogy for Earthy life and the larger, incomprehensible reality of the soul’s journey.

 After all, so many people do not wish to explore beyond the cave walls in this life.
 The illusion can be so convincing, and comfortable…